 As is often the case in a small city, Pleasant Grove doesn't have a public transportation system that people use for their commute.

-The education level of Pleasant Grove citizens is a little higher than the average for US cities and towns: 22.41% of adults in Pleasant Grove have at least a bachelor's degree.
+The citizens of Pleasant Grove are slightly better educated than the national average of 21.84% for all cities and towns, with 22.41% of adults in Pleasant Grove having a bachelor's degree or advanced degree.

 Pleasant Grove is an extremely ethnically-diverse city.
 The people who call Pleasant Grove home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pleasant Grove residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Pleasant Grove include Irish, English, Scottish, German, and Italian.